avesark/precapstone/scripts/script-02_v02_Habitat-Threat-Thread.md

 | Animation: tbd  | *Motivation* empathy |
 | Data:  | *Type* tbd |

-> Narration: Audubon priority species focus on near threatened species [3](https://ct.audubon.org/priority-bird-species)
+> Narration: Shrubland birds in danger [3](https://portal.ct.gov/DEEP/Wildlife/Habitat/Shrubland-Bird-Monitoring)
 > - Describe the meaning of the priority species list,
 > - show and illuminate specific near threatened species and the specific habitat - **Shrubland birds**
 > The data visualization finalized will determine specifics for narration.